Here's our guide on how to get from Beirut Rafic Hariri International Airport into the city center of Beirut in Lebanon.

-It takes around 15 minutes by taxi to get from Beirut airport to the city centre.
+It takes around 15 minutes by taxi to get from Beirut airport to the city center.
 This is currently the main way to reach downtown Beirut from the airport as there is no public transport serving the airport.

 Public taxi and official airport taxi

-Taxi is the main way to get from Beirut airport to the city centre and should cost no more than $20 (30,000 Lebanese pounds).
+Taxi is the main way to get from Beirut airport to the city center and should cost no more than $20 (30,000 Lebanese pounds).
 There is always an abundance of public taxi drivers waiting outside the Arrivals Hall at all hours of the day.
 However, they do not use meters and will try to overcharge you the standard $20 rate.

 We recommend getting the official airport taxis, which you can identify by the plane logo on the side of the car.
 You know they will charge the correct fare and won't try to take advantage of you.
 When you exit the airport from arrivals on ground level, you'll see the taxi rank.
 It is open 24 hours a day but gets busy during rush hour.

-You can arrange transfer prior your flight and have the peace of mind of someone waiting for you at the airport.
-This is probably the most comfortable way to get from the airport to the city center as you don't have to worry about getting a taxi, and haggling with the price.
+You can arrange a transfer prior to your flight and have the peace of mind of someone waiting for you at the airport.
+This is probably the most comfortable way to get from the airport to the city center as you don't have to worry about getting a taxi, and haggling about the price.
 This is also useful during rush hour when queues for the official airport taxis can get quite long.

 The airport has free WiFi, but this is limited to a one-off use of 30 minutes.
 We recommend accessing your 30 minutes airport WiFi after Immigration, which can take a very long time.
 In addition, you can purchase a local Lebanese SIM from the CityFone shop at the airport, located on the right as you come out from the Arrivals Hall.
 CityFone sells a variety of SIM packages and is open 24 hours a day.

 If you plan to travel around Lebanon and don't want to rely on taxis, it may be worth considering renting a car.
 However, be warned that driving in Lebanon is dangerous because driving standards are poor and the accident rate is high.
-For example traffic lights are not always observed and cars frequently cut in and out of each other as if they're racing.
+For example, traffic lights are not always observed and cars frequently cut in and out of each other as if they're racing.
 It may be better and safer to hire a private transfer instead.

 In addition, as there is very little public transport, everyone relies on cars.
 Therefore traffic can get quite bad, particularly during rush hour.